tunamaguro/sqlc-gen-rust/README.md

                     "options": {
                         "overrides": [
                             {
-                                "db_type":"pg_catalog.varchar", // Database type
+                                "db_type":"pg_catalog.varchar",
-                                "rs_type": "String", // Rust type
+                                "rs_type": "String", // Required.
+The target Rust type.
                                 "rs_slice": "str", // Optional.
-Default is None.
 If set, the argument of the generated code uses `&str` instead of `&String`.
                                 "copy_cheap": false // Optional.
-Default is false.
 If true, the argument of the generated code uses `i32` instead of `&i32`.
+                            },
+                            {
+                                "column": "users.metadata",
+                                "rs_type": "serde_json::Value"
                             }
-                            // other overrides..
+                            // other overrides...
                         ]
                     }
                 }